-In recent years, Bär & Karrer has been repeatedly awarded Switzerland Law Firm of the Year by the most prestigious international legal ranking agencies.

-About the practice area
+Bär & Karrer was repeatedly awarded Switzerland Law Firm of the Year by the most important international legal ranking agencies in recent years.
+About the practice area:

 Businesses face increasingly complex litigation and compliance challenges as competition law enforcement is rapidly evolving and competition authorities apply novel instruments.